 The P-value for the nonzero correlation is very close to the test for slope generated by the simple regression model, which was P=0.6984.

 In both cases, the conclusions were similar.
 There was no statistically significant correlation between LDL and Age at the 5% significance level.

+Total: 3